1986 Army Cadets football team

-The 1986 Army Cadets football team was an American football team that represented the United States Military Academy in the 1986 NCAA Division I-A football season.
+The 1986 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1986 NCAA Division I-A football season.
 In their fourth season under head coach Jim Young, the Cadets compiled a 6–5 record and were outscored by their opponents by a combined total of 292 to 276.
 In the annual Army–Navy Game, the Cadets defeated Navy, 27–7.